neurodebian/neurodebian/sandbox/survey.rst

    <table class="questionaire"><tr>
    <td class="response"><input type="checkbox" name="sw" value="other" />
-   <input name="other_sw" type="text" size="40" maxlength="200"></td>
+   <input name="sw_other" type="text" size="40" maxlength="200"> <span style="font-size:70%">(comma-separated list)</span></td>
    </tr></table>

 ---------------------------------------------------------------

 Thanks for filling out the questionaire.
-You can now submit it.
-Upon successful submission you'll get access to the result statistics of all previous participants.
+Upon successful submission you will be presented with some statistics computed from all previous participants.

 .. raw:: html